wireapp/wire-docs/src/how-to/install/helm-prod.rst

 .. code:: shell

    cp values/demo-smtp/prod-values.example.yaml values/demo-smtp/values.yaml
-   helm install smtp wire/demo-smtp -f values/demo-smtp/values.yaml
+   helm upgrade --install smtp wire/demo-smtp -f values/demo-smtp/values.yaml

 You should see some pods being created in your first terminal as the above command completes.